-The biggest change in the drivetrain is the replacement of the previous five-speed automatic with the greater efficiency of continuously variable transmission (CVT).
+There is only one powertrain; a 2.4-litre four-cylinder petrol unit with peak power of 129kW and top torque of 225Nm.
+The biggest change in the drivetrain is the replacement of the five-speed automatic with the greater efficiency of continuously variable transmission (CVT).

-New Odyssey comes with the usual raft of safety equipment that we expect from the contemporary car.
-These include front and side airbags as well as curtain airbags that cover both second and third row seats; ABS brakes with Electronic Brakeforce Distribution, Brake Assist and Emergency Spot Signal; Vehicle Stability Assist and Traction Control System; Tyre Deflation Warning; and Daytime Running Lights.
+All models of the Honda Odyssey come with front and side airbags as well as curtain airbags that cover both second and third row seats.
+Standard crash prevention items include ABS brakes with brake assist; Emergency Stop Signal; Vehicle Stability Assist and Traction Control System; Tyre Deflation Warning; and Daytime Running Lights.

-The VTi-L adds front fog lights; Blind Spot and Cross-Traffic Warning; Smart Parking Assist; and a multi-view camera system that uses four fisheye cameras located in the front grille, side mirrors and tailgate to provide normal, 180-degree wide and top-down views.
+The upmarket Odyssey VTi-L adds Blind Spot and Cross-Traffic Warning; Smart Parking Assist; and a multi-view camera system that uses four fisheye cameras located in the grille, door mirrors and tailgate to provide a choice of 180-degree wide and overhead views.

 |(base)||2.4L, ULP, 5 SP AUTO||$12,200 – 17,710||2014 Honda Odyssey 2014 (base) Pricing and Specs|